prontotype/core-LEGACY/data/_system/docs/installation.md

 * PHP version 5.3.3+
 * [Composer](http://getcomposer.org)

-If you've met all these then you can go to [Downloading and Installing &rarr;](installation/installing)
+If you've met all these then you can go on and [install Prontotype &rarr;](installation/installing)